 My academic writing centres on the social history of sport and leisure.
 My research on summer camps and canoeing has appeared in Labour / Le Travail, Histoire Sociale/Social History, and a variety of edited collections.
-I have a monograph in press with the University of Toronto.
+My first monograph, Canoe and Canvas, is now available through the University of Toronto Press.

-I also write about culture, sport, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like The Otter,.
+I also write about culture, sport, recreation, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like The Otter,.